romene/Naturaily-netlify/_posts/2018-01-08-what-is-design-sprint-and-why-does-your-company-need-it.md

 ---
 title: What is Design Sprint and why does your company need it?
-tags:
-- Agile
-- Startups
+description: >-
+  Design Sprint is a process that will help your clients with rewriting their idea onto a piece of paper.
+Read on to learn how it works!
+slug: what-is-design-sprint
+date: '2018-01-08 10:38:01 +0000'
 category: Project management
-date: '2018-01-08 10:38:01 +0000'
 author: Wojciech Miśta
+avatar: /assets/images/wojtek.jpg
 image: /assets/images/google-sprint.jpg
-position: Content Writer
-avatar: /assets/images/wojtek.jpg
+text-preview: >-
-text-preview: It is very common for clients to not know what kind of product they want to build exactly, especially when it comes to start-ups.
+  It is very common for clients to not know what kind of product they want to build exactly, especially when it comes to start-ups.
 At Naturaily, clients often contact us, but can’t really rewrite the idea that is stuck in their mind onto a piece of paper.
+tags:
+  - Agile
+  - Startups
 ---